squarepupil/website-pages/src/pages/detailed.md

 ABS

 Students accept one another as part of the community.
-There is no pecking order except for our actual chickens.
+There is no pecking order except, perhaps, among our actual chickens.

 BODY